waterced/StreetCompleteContributionIdeas/signposts.md

 # Guideposts
 Several new quests related to guideposts

-## Context
+## Guidelines

+### General guidelines
+- ⚛️ **Atomic quests**: ☑️
+- 🚧 **Established tags only**: ☑️
-[Guideposts](https://wiki.openstreetmap.org/wiki/Tag:information%3Dguidepost) are touristic information infrastructure helping orientation.
+- 🤷 **Useful purpose**: ☑️ [Guideposts](https://wiki.openstreetmap.org/wiki/Tag:information%3Dguidepost) are touristic information infrastructure helping orientation.
 There use in .
 In Openstreetmap, there are described with the combination of tags `tourism=information` and `information=guidepost`.
 Signposts have recently faced a growing interest from outdoor-related openstreetmap contributors, as they are key elements for [Node Networks](https://wiki.openstreetmap.org/wiki/Node_Networks), which are used to map hiking path network, notably in [French Alps](https://knooppuntnet.nl/en/map/hiking?position=45.18829306,5.89704611,13).
-For these reasons,
+- 🕓 **Effort vs impact**: ☑️ There are around [473k guidepost](https://taginfo.openstreetmap.org/tags/information=guidepost) worlwide reported on Openstreetmap.

+### Users
+- 🤔 **No unanswerable quests**: ☑️ There is either a name or no.
+- 👨‍💻 **Users are no experts**: ☑️
+- 🐿️ **Easy answer**: ☑️
+- 🕵️ **Publicly accessible on foot**: ☑️ Hiking routes
+- 💤 **No spam**: ☑️ Some guidepost do have a name, other don't.
+- 💵 **Valuable Surveyors**: ☑️ Such data cannot be obtained from aerial views, survey is the best.

+## Name
+### General guidelines
+- ⚛️ **Atomic quests**: ☑️
+- 🚧 **Established tags only**: ☑️
+- 🤷 **Useful purpose**: ☑️ [Guideposts](https://wiki.openstreetmap.org/wiki/Tag:information%3Dguidepost) are touristic information infrastructure helping orientation.
+There use in .
+In Openstreetmap, there are described with the combination of tags `tourism=information` and `information=guidepost`.
+Signposts have recently faced a growing interest from outdoor-related openstreetmap contributors, as they are key elements for [Node Networks](https://wiki.openstreetmap.org/wiki/Node_Networks), which are used to map hiking path network, notably in [French Alps](https://knooppuntnet.nl/en/map/hiking?position=45.18829306,5.89704611,13).
+- 🕓 **Effort vs impact**: ☑️ There are around [473k guidepost](https://taginfo.openstreetmap.org/tags/information=guidepost) worlwide reported on Openstreetmap.

+### Users
+- 🤔 **No unanswerable quests**: ☑️ There is either a name or no.
+- 👨‍💻 **Users are no experts**: ☑️
+- 🐿️ **Easy answer**: ☑️
+- 🕵️ **Publicly accessible on foot**: ☑️ Hiking routes
+- 💤 **No spam**: ☑️ Some guidepost do have a name, other don't.
+- 💵 **Valuable Surveyors**: ☑️ Such data cannot be obtained from aerial views, survey is the best.

-### Name
+###  Implementation
 *Does this guideposts has a name* (y/n)
 If yes, creates tag `name=`, if not add the tag `noname=yes`

-### Elevation
+## Elevation
 Guideposts located in moutain areas often display elevation, which is widley tagged as `ele` in Openstreetmap, unit is meters.

 *Is the elevation displayed on this guideposts* (y/n)